MY-Chen2000/Web-Development-Project/README.md

 - Movies&Reviews
   - Utilized [Mongoose](https://mongoosejs.com/) to design data schema and connect to [MongoDB](https://www.mongodb.com/).
   - Utilized [Joi](https://joi.dev/api/?v=17.5.0) to validate data submitted by users.
-  - Without loggin, users can only do read operation.
-After logging in, users can do create/update/delete operations.
+  - Without loggin, users can only do Read operations.
+After logging in, users can do Create/Update/Delete operations.